Vanderbilt Library Instruction Program

 Liaison librarians are available to collaborate with faculty in designing research assignments that emphasize critical thinking and effective research skills.
 Learning outcomes for the research projects can be tied to course and program outcomes.
 For more information on designing research assignments, see this guide for faculty and instructors.

-Embedding a Subject Librarian in your Blackboard course provides consistent and personalized assistance for your students.
+Embedding a Subject Librarian in your Brightspace course provides consistent and personalized assistance for your students.
 An embedded librarian is especially useful for flipped and hybrid classes that involve a research component.
-Including a librarian in Blackboard also extends students' access to research assistance after a library instruction session.
-In addition to Blackboard, librarians can be embedded in curricular and assignment development, partner in the assessment of student learning, provide on-site office hours, and more.
+Including a librarian in Brightspace also extends students' access to research assistance after a library instruction session.
+In addition to Brightspace, librarians can be embedded in curricular and assignment development, partner in the assessment of student learning, provide on-site office hours, and more.
 For more information about embedded librarians, see this guide for faculty and instructors.

 Librarians regularly provide custom tours and orientations for classes or groups.
 Your liaison librarian can prepare an efficient, yet targeted, tour or orientation.